-A Landlord must provide an EPC to prospective tenants, the first time the property is let (after Oct 2008).
+A Landlord must provide an EPC to prospective tenants.
 The EPC is valid for ten years.
-Each subsequent tenant should have a copy of the EPC.
 If there have been significant changes to a property which would have an impact on the EPC the landlord may choose to commission a new one, but they are not obliged to do so.

 Why is an EPC important?

 All EPCs on existing homes are produced using the same methodology.
 This means that all home owners and occupiers can compare the energy efficiency of different properties – in a similar way to comparing the fuel consumption of different cars.

 Part of the EPC is a recommendation report which will list the potential rating that your house would achieve, if the changes were made.
 This information can be used to:

 The EPC contains a number of important sections (see the PDF example under the Downloads section):

 The estimated energy section shows the estimated energy use, carbon dioxide (CO2) emissions and fuel costs of the dwelling over 3 years.
 To enable a comparison between properties, the figures are calculated using standardised running conditions such as heating periods, occupancy, room temperatures etc. As a result they are unlikely to match an occupier’s actual fuel bills and carbon emissions.

 The figures do not include the impacts of the fuels used for cooking or running appliances such as a fridge or TVs etc, nor do they reflect the costs associated with servicing, maintenance or safety inspections.
 One important thing to remember is that the costs will reflect the prevailing costs when the EPC was produced so it is important to check the EPC date because fuel prices change over time and energy saving recommendations will evolve.